Welcome Virgo, to your 2021-22 Astrology Studio by Eric Francis.

-The report, which is also valid for Virgo rising and Moon, includes an 80-minute audio session with a full transcript, and your extended sign description.
+The report, which is also valid for Virgo rising and Moon, includes an 80-minute audio session and your extended sign description.

 - Your 2020-21 Astrology Studio

 - Article by Eric: It’s All in the Houses